 For candidates wishing to study Product Design, Graphic Design or Illustration at higher education the desirable subjects to choose along with Design & Technology are Art & Design, Media, Mathematics, Science (Applied), Physics, Business Studies and ICT.
+However, other combinations are acceptable depending on the type of higher education establishment

+Progression Routes

+Success in this course can lead to higher education gualifications and careers in Product Design, Graphic Design, Illustration, Animation, Industrial Design, Computer Aided Design, Architectural Design Technology, Mechanical and Aeronautical Engineering as well as other creative, design and engineering disciplines.

+Full course details

-However, other combinations are acceptable depending on the type of higher education establishment Progression Routes Success in this course can lead to higher education qualifications and careers in Product Design, Graphic Design, Illustration, Animation, Industrial Design, Computer Aided Design, Architectural Design Technology, Mechanical and Aeronautical Engineering as well as other creative, design and engineering disciplines.
-Design & Technology: (Product Design) The course is focused towards consumer products and applications; their analysis in respect of materials, components, and marketability to understand their selection and uses in industrial and commercial practices of product development.
-In Product Design, materials and components are studied from the perspective of analysing modern consumer products that are designed to meet identified consumer needs, their design and manufacture.
-During this course you will build upon and develop your knowledge and understanding from GCSE whilst also having the freedom to focus in more depth on areas of design and technology that most interest you.
-Assessment During the two year course, you will study a range of materials including timbers, metals, plastics and paper boards.
+Design & Technology: (Product Design)

+This A Level course is focused towards consumer products and their applications; you will learn about materials, components, and marketability to understand their selection and uses in industrial and commercial practices of product development.
+You will design a range of products in Year 12 to meet identified consumer needs, including toys, a lamp, hand held products and architectural models.
+During this course you will build upon and develop your knowledge and understanding from GCSE whilst also having the freedom to focus in more depth on areas of design and technology that most interest you during Year 13.

+Assessment

+During the two year course, you will study a range of materials including timbers, metals, plastics and paper boards.
 You will develop a technical understanding of how products function and how they are made to appropriately support the design and manufacture of your own design solutions.
 You will learn about wider design principles and the effect of design on users and the world we live in.
 You will identify market needs and opportunities for new products, initiate and develop design solutions, and make and test prototypes/products.
 You will develop your subject knowledge, including how a product can be developed through the stages of prototyping, realisation and commercial manufacture.
 This subject also requires you to apply mathematical and scientific knowledge, understanding and skills.

-Is there anything else I should know?
+A Level

+Unit 1: Coursework

+Topic: Iterative Design Project | Weighting: 50% of A Level In Year 13 you will commence a non-examined 'Iterative Design Project', a substantial design, make and evaluate project centred on the iterative processes of explore, create and evaluate.
+It is worth 50% of the A Level gualification.
+You will be required to identify a design opportunity or problem